imevahans/Team-Bedrock-Hack4Good/README.md

 This will allow you to start adding other users, as our app only allows **admins** to add users to prevent non-residents from gaining access to the system.

-After that please proceed to login at `http://localhost:5173/createadmin`.
+After that, please proceed to login at `http://localhost:5173/createadmin`.

 ---